Serious GI Disorders: Crohn’s, Colitis, Colon Cancer & More

 These complex diseases can cause severe symptoms that may persist for an extended period.
 They will exhibit noticeable irregularities in your digestive system, such as inflammation or obstructions.
 Conditions like haemorrhoids, colon polyps, and inflammatory bowel disease (IBD) are categorised as structural gastrointestinal diseases.

-What are the Common Serious Stomach Diseases?
+What are the Common Serious Gastrointestinal Diseases?

 A few of the severe gastrointestinal disorders are listed below:

-- Diverticular Disease : When small pouches, known as diverticula, appear in the walls of the large intestine, it is called diverticulosis.
+- Diverticular Disease: When small pouches, known as diverticula, appear in the walls of the large intestine, it is called diverticulosis.
 They can become infected and develop diverticulitis, which can result in bowel obstruction and bleeding.
 Diverticulitis can be managed by increasing fibre intake and taking prescribed antibiotics, and, in severe cases, the doctor may recommend surgery.

-- Colitis : Colitis refers to several conditions that cause irritation and inflammation of the bowel.
+- Colitis: Colitis refers to several conditions that cause irritation and inflammation of the bowel.
 Diarrhoea, rectal bleeding, and abdominal cramps are a few symptoms of this condition.
 It may also indicate a pressing and regular requirement to relieve oneself.
 Ulcerative colitis and Crohn's disease are the two prevalent forms of colitis.

-- Ulcerative Colitis : It primarily affects the large intestine, causing chronic inflammation.
+- Ulcerative Colitis: It primarily affects the large intestine, causing chronic inflammation.
 It can lead to abdominal cramps, blood in stool, diarrhoea, and a persistent urge to pass stool even when the bowel is empty.

-- Crohn’s Disease : It causes chronic inflammation and irritation of the bowel, mainly affecting the ends of the small and large intestines.
+- Crohn’s Disease: It causes chronic inflammation and irritation of the bowel, mainly affecting the ends of the small and large intestines.
 It may result in cramps, diarrhoea, weight loss, and rectal bleeding.

 GI diseases can cause irritable symptoms and lead to chronic discomfort, affecting the quality of your life.
 Attempts to reduce the risk of gastrointestinal diseases will ultimately benefit in the long term.
-Consuming nutrient-rich foods, following an exercise routine, and managing stress are effective ways to reduce the risk of serious stomach diseases.
+Consuming nutrient-rich foods, following an exercise routine, and managing stress are effective ways to reduce the risk of serious gastrointestinal diseases.